Intsights/PySubstringSearch/README.md

 PySubstringSearch is a library intended for searching over an index file for substring patterns.
 The library is written in C++ to achieve speed and efficiency.
 The library also uses [Msufsort](https://github.com/michaelmaniscalco/msufsort) suffix array construction library for string indexing.
 The created index consists of the original text and a 32bit suffix array structs.
 The library relies on a proprietary container protocol to hold the original text along with the index in chunks of 512mb to evade the limitation of the Suffix Array Construction implementation.

+The module implements two methods, search_sequential & search_parallel. search_sequential searches through the inner chunks one by one where search_parallel searches concurrently.
+When dealing with big indices, bigger than 1gb for example, search_parallel would function faster.
+I advice to check them both with the resulted index to find which one fits better.

 ### Built With